gbmhunter/blog/content/electronics/components/lcd-screens/index.md

 The following image shows how you can reverse mount an LCD screen onto a PCB directly (using the PCB as the front panel).

-{{< img src="reverse-mounting-lcd-screen-onto-pcb-annotated.png" caption="This picture shows how to reverse-mount a standard LCD screen onto a PCB.
-Notice the SMD 2.54mm pitch header with long contacts (6.80mm)."  width="600px" >}}
+{{% figure src="reverse-mounting-lcd-screen-onto-pcb-annotated.png" caption="This picture shows how to reverse-mount a standard LCD screen onto a PCB.
+Notice the SMD 2.54mm pitch header with long contacts (6.80mm)."  width="600px" %}}

 The image below shows what a reverse-mounted LCD screen will look like from the front.

-{{< img src="lcd-screen-reverse-mounted-on-pcb-front-view.jpg" caption="The front view of a reverse-mounted LCD screen."  width="600px" >}}
+{{% figure src="lcd-screen-reverse-mounted-on-pcb-front-view.jpg" caption="The front view of a reverse-mounted LCD screen."  width="600px" %}}

 ## TFT LCD Screens